Can your plastic pipe fittings handle the pressure?

 2. Defective installation

 Most large diameter PVC pipe joints are bell/spigot.
-The bell contains a rubber gasket which seals against the inserted spigot end of the pipe.
+The bell contains a rubber gasket that seals against the inserted spigot end of the pipe.
 Insertion of the spigot end of one pipe into the bell end of an adjacent pipe is an extremely delicate process and must be done properly or failure is likely.

 “Over-belling” is the most common installation defect that leads to PVC pipe failure.
 If the spigot is inserted too far, it makes direct contact with the PVC bell, causing the bell to split as shown in the image above.
 Our forensic PVC experts can determine if defective installation caused the failure.